How Community Acupuncture Restored Peace in a World of Pain

 Treating Pain With Conventional Medicine

-Analgesic medications are usually the first line of treatment for pain; thankfully, many of them work quickly and well.
+However, usually analgesic medications are the first line of treatment for pain; thankfully, many of them work quickly and well.
 An analgesic drug relieves pain and, very-generally-speaking, can be divided into either opioid or non-opioids.
 No matter the type of pain medication you use, they all have potential for side effects, especially when used over time.
 Since we’ve already established that pain sucks, the fact that common pain meds can come with nasty side effects is a double suck.

 Adverse Drug Reactions